mjunior447/full-cycle_imersao-17_go-api/README.md

-Go API for the Categories and Products
+Go API for the product catalog, which has Categories and Products